-- 123138 IFRS 16 requires the transfer of an asset to be accounted for as a sale if it meets the requirements of IFRS 15.
+- 151 IFRS 16 requires the transfer of an asset to be accounted for as a sale if it meets the requirements of IFRS 15.
 In its endorsement advice on IFRS 15, EFRAG assessed that the criteria in the Standard to determine whether a sale has occurred would lead to comparable information.
-EFRAG sees no reason why this would not also apply to sale and leaseback transactions. - transactions will be accounted similarly regardless of whether they are entered into separately or as part of a sale and leaseback arrangement.
+EFRAG sees no reason why this would not also apply to sale and leaseback transactions. - 152 EFRAG considers that IFRS 15 and IFRS 16 taken together ensure that sale transactions will be accounted similarly regardless of whether they are entered into separately or as part of a sale and leaseback arrangement.
 Hence, EFRAG considers comparability will be enhanced, across entities and within entities when other forms of transactions that have the same economic effects (e.g. leaseback transactions structured in the form of a lease and leaseback).

-Determining the discount rate for lessees and lessors
+Determining the discount rate for lessees

-- 425140 EFRAG acknowledges that the rate implicit in a lease agreement may be difficult for lessees to determine.
-This is because some of the inputs into this calculation may not be known by the lessee such as the lessor's estimate of the residual value of the underlying asset at the end of the lease or any initial direct costs of the lessor. - 426141 EFRAG however observes that, similar to IAS 17, IFRS 16 permits a lessee to discount the lease liability using its incremental borrowing rate and provides guidance to ensure consistent determination.
+- 153 EFRAG acknowledges that the rate implicit in a lease agreement may be difficult for lessees to determine.
+This is because some of the inputs into this calculation may not be known by the lessee such as the lessor's estimate of the residual value of the underlying asset at the end of the lease or any initial direct costs of the lessor. - 154 EFRAG however observes that, similar to IAS 17, IFRS 16 permits a lessee to discount the lease liability using its incremental borrowing rate and provides guidance to ensure consistent determination.
 In particular, EFRAG observes that IFRS 16 defines the lessee's incremental borrowing rate to take into account the terms and conditions of the lease.
 EFRAG considers that this guidance will help preparers achieve consistent application.